antonioconselheiro/time2blocks-ngx/README.md

 # Belomonte

-Workspace for @belomonte library development
+Workspace for @belomonte angular library development

 ## Donate
 Help me continue working on tools for the bitcoin and nostr universe, like this one. #zapthedev